eakuu/Hack112.2025/README.md

-# Detecting Potential Risk of Parkinson's Disease through accelerometery using OOP, MVC, and a 1D-CNN training pipeline for binary classification.
+# Detecting Potential Risk of Parkinson's Disease Through Accelerometery Using OOP, MVC, and a 1D-CNN Training Pipeline for Binary Classification

 Award Categories: